olliewet/DestinyPowerGuide/README.md

 - Adding More Error Prevention
 - Cleaning Up Code

+Next Add
+- Implement Admin (the choice of seeing the actual error messages)

 Bug Fix List
 - Each Activicty as a checkbox, user can only check the same activity once, this can be used to keep a reminder of what activitys are left to complete and how long it will take   to complete the chosen activitys